Bolton School Sixth Form Boys

 Below are some of the most frequently asked questions about Bolton School's Sixth Form.
-They are answered by Mr Caspar Joseph, Head of the Sixth Form.

 Why should I join Bolton School Sixth Form?

 If you are a bright, enthusiastic and dedicated student you should give the Sixth Form at Bolton School some serious consideration.
 We have everything in place here to help you achieve your dreams - a great tradition of academic excellence, wonderful facilities, and an amazing portfolio of extra-curricular and social events allowing you to build leadership, team-working and interpersonal skills.
 Our Sixth Form is small enough to allow our highly qualified teachers to really focus on your individual needs - we don't just get you to where you want to go, we equip you with the knowledge, skills and attributes that you will carry with you throughout your life.

 What sort of GCSE grades will I need?